danboy/tenplate/README.md

 ===================

 !IMPORTANT!

-tenplate requires HAML/SASS 2.1 get it here http://github.com/nex3/haml/tree/master
+tenplate requires HAML/SASS 2.1 get it [here](http://github.com/nex3/haml/tree/master)

-Remember, the main power of tenplate comes from using POSH html, so use the checklist at http://microformats.org/wiki/posh
+Remember, the main power of tenplate comes from using POSH html, so use the checklist at [Wiki](http://microformats.org/wiki/posh)

 1 -  Make sure you have HAML > 2.3 installed

 2 -  Copy the tenplate sass files to your project

-/home/you/your/project$ /path/to/tenplate/gem/bin/tenplate
+`/home/you/your/project$ /path/to/tenplate/gem/bin/tenplate`

 3 -  Add tenplate to your HAML template file